 Statistics Courses and Classes Overview

-Statistics courses are offered through bachelor's and master's degree programs in statistics, mathematics, business and science.
-Students use statistical models to analyze and interpret data.
+Statistics courses are frequently offered through certificate, associate's degree, bachelor's degree and master's degree programs in statistics, mathematics, business administration and numerous physical and social science disciplines.
+Standalone statistics courses are widely available in on-campus and online formats as well; some lead to college credit, while others are offered on a non-credit basis for free.
+In general, students use statistical models to analyze and interpret data, and they may participate in lab training sessions or research projects.
 Some statistics classes are specific to an individual discipline, and others cover general statistics.

 Students often start their studies with an elementary statistics course.
 These courses cover probability, frequency distributions, graphing and correlations.
 Other concepts covered may include measures of location and variation, joint and marginal probabilities and regression.
 Students who take this course are often majoring in social, behavioral and physical sciences.
 Graduate students embarking on research projects may also take a course in elementary statistics.